Cheryl Araujo

-Cheryl Ann Araujo (March 28, 1961 – December 14, 1986) was a Portuguese-American woman from New Bedford, Massachusetts, who was gang-raped in 1983 at age 21 by four men in a tavern in the city.
+Cheryl Ann Araujo (March 28, 1961 – December 14, 1986) was an American woman from New Bedford, Massachusetts, who was gang-raped in 1983 at age 21 by four men in a tavern in the city.
 Her case became national news and drew widespread attention to media coverage of rape trials.

 During the prosecution of the case, the defendants' attorneys cross-examined Araujo to such an extent about her own life and activities that the case became widely seen as a template for "blaming the victim" in rape cases.
-Her case was widely known as "Big Dan's rape", after the name of the bar in which the attack occurred.
+Her case was widely known as "Big Dan's rape,” after the name of the bar in which the attack occurred.

 Ostracized in New Bedford, Araujo moved with her family to Miami to make a new life.
 Shortly after, on December 14, 1986, she died in a car crash near her home.

-Her case prompted national debate at the time over broadcasting of the trial, during which her name was released.
+Her case prompted national debate over broadcasting of the trial, during which her name was released.
 Some states have passed legislation to protect the names of rape victims.
-Court cases have attempted to settle issues of newsworthiness, freedom of the press, and state interest, and personal privacy.
+Court cases have attempted to settle issues of newsworthiness, freedom of the press, state interest, and personal privacy.
 Her case is the basis of the film The Accused (1988) starring Jodie Foster.

 Assault

-On March 6, 1983, after putting her two daughters to sleep following a birthday party for the older girl, Araujo left her home in New Bedford, Massachusetts, to meet a female friend for dinner.
+On March 6, 1983, after putting her two daughters to sleep following a birthday party for the older girl, Araujo left her home in New Bedford, Massachusetts, to meet a friend for dinner.
 Araujo's boyfriend stayed behind to watch a football game and take care of their daughters.
 After dinner, Araujo and her friend parted ways.
 As she walked home, Araujo realized she was out of cigarettes.
-The store she usually purchased from was closed, so she stopped at Big Dan's Tavern to purchase cigarettes from the vending machine.
+The store she usually purchased them from was closed, so she stopped at Big Dan's Tavern to purchase cigarettes from the vending machine.

-Reports differ on how long Araujo spent in the bar before the assault, but she apparently had a drink and socialized with another female patron she knew, played the jukebox, and then watched some men playing pool at the back of the tavern.
-After the other woman left one of the men locked the front door, leaving Araujo as the only woman in the bar.
-When she tried to return to the bar area to leave, Joseph Vieira and Daniel Silva attacked her and began tearing her clothes off.
-A third man grabbed her from behind and threw her onto the bar's pool table.
+Reports differ on how long Araujo was in the bar before the assault, but she apparently had a drink and socialized with another patron she knew, played the jukebox, and then watched some men playing pool at the back of the tavern.
+After the other woman left, one of the men locked the front door, leaving Araujo as the only woman in the bar.
+When she tried to return to the bar area to leave, Joseph Vieira and Daniel Silva attacked her and began tearing off her clothes.
+A third man grabbed her from behind and threw her onto a pool table.
 She was stripped nearly naked and several men raped her.
-According to Araujo's original report to police, she heard people "laughing, cheering, yelling", but no one responded to her cries for help.
-Bartender Carlos Machado testified later that when he tried to call the police, Virgilio Medeiros blocked his access to the phone, and that other bar patrons were too intimidated to intervene.
+According to Araujo's original report to police, she heard people "laughing, cheering, yelling,” but no one responded to her cries for help.
+Bartender Carlos Machado testified that when he tried to call the police, Virgilio Medeiros blocked his access to the phone, and that other bar patrons were too intimidated to intervene.